• Skip to primary navigation

 Make the cookies

-• Lightly flour a surface and turn the dough out onto it.
+• Lightly flour a work surface and turn out the dough.

 • Wrap each log in plastic wrap and chill until firm, about 45 to 60 minutes.

-• Position the oven rack in the middle of the oven.
-Preheat the oven to 350° F / 180° C (160° C fan) Line a baking sheet with a silicone mat or parchment paper (baking paper)
+• Position the oven rack in the center of the oven.
+Preheat the oven to 350°F (180°C).
+Line a baking sheet with parchment paper or a silicone baking mat.

-• Arrange the sliced cookies on the lined baking sheet, about ½ inch (2cm) apart.
+• Arrange the slices on the prepared baking sheet about ½ inch (2 cm) apart.
 (Note 4)

-• Bake for 20-25 minutes, rotating the baking tray halfway through baking, until golden and just firm.
-Remember that the cookies will continue to crisp up as they cool.
+• Bake for 20 to 25 minutes, rotating the baking sheet halfway through baking, until lightly golden and just firm.
+The cookies will continue to crisp up as they cool.

-• Let the cookies cool on the baking sheet for 2 minutes, then transfer them onto wire racks to cool completely.
+• Let the cookies cool on the baking sheet for 2 minutes, then transfer to a wire rack to cool completely before storing

 Storage